charbugs/donkey-lisp/README.md

 ### Dynamic Scoping

-Dynamic scoping means that a global identifier may not only be shadowed by the locals of the current executing functions but also by the caller function.
+The language has dynamic scoping.
+That means that a global identifier may not only be shadowed by the local variables of the current executing functions but also by the function that has called the current function.

 ```clojure
 (define x 3)